idarago/lenstra-algorithm/README.md

-# lenstra-algorithm
+# Lenstra's algorithm

-Implementation of the Lenstra algorithm for factorization using Elliptic Curves
+Implementation of the Lenstra algorithm for factorization using Elliptic Curves.